 This Plan offers you access to certain out-of-network health care providers that have agreed to discount their charges.
-These providers are available to you through MultiPlan, Three Rivers Provider Network (TRPN) and PMCS networks that have contracted with the Plan.
 Covered services provided by these participating providers are considered at the negotiated rate subject to applicable deductibles, copayments and coinsurance.
-Since these participating providers are not considered innetwork providers, out-of-network benefit levels will apply.
+Since these participating providers are not considered in-network providers, out-of-network benefit levels will apply.
 Contact us at 800-638-8432 for more information about participating providers.

 The Plan has networks in all states.
 The Plan uses the Aetna Choice POS II network.
-Please check the Plan website at: www. rcbphealth.comor call Aetna at 800-638-8432 for network providers.
+Please check the Plan website at: www. rcbphealth.com or call Aetna at 800-638-8432 for network providers.